timmylev/S3DBConverter/README.md

 # S3DBConverter
 S3DB data format converter:
 * formats: arrow
-* partition options: day, month
+* partition options: day, month, year
 * compression options: br, bz2, gz, lz4, zst, sz

+**WARNING:** Partitioning by year will fail for very large datasets such as CAISO Price Data due to AWS Lambda hitting max memory (10GB).
+We'll need to look into alternative such as AWS Fargate or Batch for this.

 ## Limitations
 1. Formats other than arrow are not yet supported.